×

 What Causes Reflux?

-The shortness of a baby’s oesophagus and distance between their mouth and their stomach means that reflux is common.
+The shortness of a baby’s esophagus and distance between their mouth and their stomach means that reflux is common.

 How Would I Know if My Baby Has Reflux?